 How is it used?

-Heparin is an anticoagulant used to treat blood clots.
-In the body, heparin can combine with a substance call platelet factor 4 (PF4) to form a complex.
-Some people treated with heparin produce antibodies directed against this complex (HIT antibodies).
-A person who has HIT antibodies will not necessarily develop HIT II.
-Therefore, this test is most useful in those with a moderate to high likelihood of having HIT II, based upon the timing of heparin use, significant thrombocytopenia, and thrombosis.
+A patient who has HIT antibodies detected will not necessarily develop HIT II.
+Therefore, this test is most useful in those with a moderate to high likelihood of having HIT II, based upon the timing of heparin treatment and presence of significant thrombocytopenia and/or thrombosis.
 The test is typically requested along with or following a platelet count and may be followed by additional tests such as functional assays to confirm a finding.

 When is it requested?